gdxz123/avatarmake/README.md

 3.Vector

 the materials cracked from some app and I coded this project just for learn,if torted somebody,please let me know,i will delete it immediately.

+### Contribution
+- gdxz123

+###License
+avatarmake is available under the MIT license.
+See the LICENSE file for more info.